MuertoGB/MacEfiToolkit/README.md

 ## About

-**This application is in active development:**
-> 🛠 Current Status: Bug tracking 1.0.0 RC1.

 Mac EFI Toolkit, or 'mefit', is a valuable tool designed to aid technicians in repairing Mac BIOS/EFI files.
 It provides information gathering capabilities and limited editing functionality.
 Key features of the application include detecting EFI lock in the NVRAM, identifying the APFS DXE driver even if hidden in an LZMA compressed volume, validating file sizes and calculating size discrepancy bytes.

-In terms of editing, mefit allows users to replace a system's Serial Number with automatic Hardware Configuration (hwc) calculation and CRC32 masking.
+In terms of editing, mefit allows users to replace the System Serial Number (SSN) with automatic Hardware Configuration (HWC) calculation and CRC32 masking.
 It also supports transplanting of exported Fsys stores with automatic CRC32 masking, as well as the clearing firmware settings, and EFI password lock if a customer has forgotten their password.

 >🛈 **Access to some features requires accepting the editing terms.**

 This application provides support for most Mac BIOS, with the exception of the A1534 model (as of now).
 I continue to perform extensive testing on hundreds of firmwares to ensure compatibility and functionality.
 As new edge cases or exceptions are discovered, the application is updated accordingly to address them.
-This commitment to testing and updates ensures that the application remains reliable and effective for a wide range of Mac BIOS configurations.
+This commitment to testing and updates ensures that the application remains reliable and effective for a wide range of Mac firmware configurations.

 <img width="550" src="files/images/met.png" alt="MET">
 <img width="550" src="files/images/met_alt.png" alt="MET_ALT">